-As of May 2022, Metro operates two heavy rail and four light rail lines serving a total of 96 stations across approximately 101 route miles, with a fleet of 406102 heavy rail and 293 light rail cars.
+Metro operates two heavy and four light rail lines serving a total of 96 stations across approximately 101 route miles, with a fleet of 406 heavy and light rail cars.

-Metro Rail operates in heavily congested, high-demand travel corridors and provides connections to key multi-modal transportation hubs.
+Metro Rail operates in heavily congested travel corridors and provides connections to key multi-modal transportation hubs.
 Metro operates two types of rail service to better match the transit mode with specific customer demand and needs.
-Metro Railheavy rail is high-capacity, two line rapid transit services operating along a dedicated subway right-of-way, serving full-scale transit stations, and powered by electricity.
-In some of the most densely populated areas of LA County.
-Metro's existing light rail system consists of four lines with segments of mixed flow, street running, or grade separated right of way, with full-scale transit stations.
-The rail system supports a critical public transportation asset in the greater Los Angeles region, linking many key multi-modal transportation centers and destinations together.
+Metro Rail is high-capacity rapid transit service operating along a dedicated right-of-way, serving full-scale transit stations, and powered by electricity.
+The rail system supports public transportation in the greater Los Angeles region, linking many key multi-modal transportation centers and destinations together.

-Rail service operates in high-demand travel corridors and is offered in two forms-heavy rail and light rail.
-Metro's heavy rail is the subway system served by the B and D Lines (Red, Purple) powered by a third rail- and operated with 4- or 6-car train sets.
-Metro's four light rail lines - A (Blue), C (Green), E Line (Expo), and L Line (Gold) and E (Expo)-are powered by overhead catenary wires, generally use shorter trains2- or 3-car train sets, and operate at slower speeds than heavy rail.
-Unlike heavy rail, light rail lines run along a right of way ranging from complete grade separation to at grade in mixed flow traffic.
+Rail service operates in high-demand travel corridors and is offered in two forms - heavy rail and light rail.
+Metro's heavy rail is the subway system served by the B and D Lines (Red, Purple) powered by a third rail.
+Metro's four light rail lines - A (Blue), C (Green), L (Gold) and E (Expo) - are powered by overhead catenary wires, generally use shorter trains, and operate at slower speeds than heavy rail.
+Unlike heavy rail, light rail lines run along a right-of-way ranging from complete grade separation to at-grade in mixed flow traffic.